Living Legacy Project Board of Directors

 - The late Rev. Dr. Hope Johnson, first Board President

-- Annette Marquis (currently serving as Director of Operations for the LLP)
+- Annette Marquis (currently serving as LLP Director of Operations)

 Former Board Members